JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

   * `-SubscriptionQuotaIdWhitelist` process only subscriptions with defined QuotaId(s)
   * `-NoResourceProvidersDetailed` disables output for ResourceProvider states for all Subscriptions in the __TenantSummary__ section, in large Tenants this can become time consuming
   * `-NoASCSecureScore` disables ASC Secure Score request for Subscriptions.
 The used API is in preview you may want to disable this
   * `-Experimental` executes experimental features.
-Latest experimental feature: 'ResourceDiagnostics Policy Lifecycle recommendations' - e.g. it checks on all existing custom policies that deploy resource diagnostics settings if all available log categories are defined in the policy (may they be enabled or disabled)
+Latest experimental feature: 'ResourceDiagnostics Policy Lifecycle recommendations' - e.g. it checks on all existing Custom Policy definitions that deploy resource diagnostics settings if all available log categories are defined in the policy (may they be enabled or disabled)
   * `-DisablePolicyComplianceStates` will not query policy compliance states.
 You may want to use this parameter to accellerate script execution or when receiving error 'ResponseTooLarge'.
   * ~~`-UseAzureRM`~~ support for AzureRm modules has been deprecated
 * Passed tests: Powershell Core on Windows